Jim Denley

 Wharf – recorded in Rushcutters Bay 2019

-He often records around the coves and beaches of Sydney Harbour, where for thousands of years the Iyora people would have played ngaramang (music).
+He often records around the coves and beaches of Sydney Harbour, where for thousands of years the Dharug people would have played ngaramang (music).
 The selfie and audio above were captured at Rushcutters Bay in late 2019.

 Darkes Brothers Cave, The Hidden Valley, Budawangs.